qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 positive full-task result; only the selected cell proceeds to the fixed 400-epoch budget.

+Constraining encoding probability to increase with accumulated observed-feature and query progress did not help.
+With the otherwise selected credit and curriculum settings, both paired seeds remained at endpoint probability 0.021 throughout the 100-epoch screen.
+Observable progress is therefore not a sufficient replacement for the unconstrained situation-state policy.

 ## Diagnosis and scope

 Variable timing and missing observations are not the principal obstacle: DM-only